Article I. Name and Purposes

 Section 3.1 Eligibility.
-All persons who shall have been licensed by the South Carolina Supreme Court to practice law and who shall not have resigned or be under suspension or disbarment, and such other persons as provided for in the Bylaws, shall be eligible for membership in the Bar.
-No person shall practice law in the State of South Carolina unless he is an Active Member or a Senior Member of the Bar in good standing as defined in the Bylaws.
+All persons who shall have been licensed by the South Carolina Supreme Court to practice law and who shall not have resigned shall be eligible for membership in the Bar.

 Section 3.2 Classification of Members.
-The classes, privileges, and responsibilities of membership, the method of enrollment, the fees and assessments to be charged, and all other provisions with respect to membership in the Bar shall be delineated in the Bylaws; provided, however, that any change in the active member license fee must be approved by the state Supreme Court before it becomes effective.
+The classes, privileges, and responsibilities of membership, and other provisions with respect to membership in the Bar shall be delineated in the Bylaws.

 Section 3.3 Tender of Payment.
 Any tender of payment of license fees for a year shall not be accepted until all debts to the Bar which are owed as of September 1 of the immediately preceding year have been satisfied.
 In addition to normal billing practices, the Bar will attach to the initial license fee billing a notice that the tender will not be accepted until outstanding debts have been satisfied.
 Copies of all outstanding invoices will be attached.

 Section 4.1 Annual Meeting.
 A meeting of the Bar shall be held annually at a time and place determined by the Board of Governors.
 The Annual Meeting shall include meetings of the House of Delegates and the Assembly and may include such meetings of the Board of Governors, divisions, sections, and committees as the Board may authorize.
 Notice of the Annual Meeting shall be given to all members at least two months in advance.